-- Up-to-date memorandum and articles of association of the company, operating agreement or by-laws - Company registration certificate ("extrait Kbis" in France) - Copy of the minutes of the general meeting of partners/ shareholders appointing the representative of the company - Copy of the minutes of the general meeting authorizing the transaction at the agreed price.
+- Up-to-date memorandum and articles of association of the company, operating agreemen or by-laws - Company registration certificate

-If the documents are in a foreign language (non-French), they must be translated into French.
+("extrait Khis" in France) - Copy of the minutes of the general meeting of partners/ shareholders appointing the representative of the compan - Copy of the minutes of the general meeting authorizing the

+If the documents are in a foreign language (non-French), they shall be translated into French.
 In some cases, it is necessary to obtain confirmation or clarifications from a local legal expert concerning the investor's marital property regime.